sbt tips and tricks

 Development

-Plugins, that don’t affect build nor testing, but still make a development a little bit easier:
+Plugins that don’t affect the build or testing, but still make development a little bit easier:

-• sbt-revolver - not every application is a Play application that you can easily terminate with Ctrl+D. Even some terminal applications, refuse to exit after you send EoF.
-Yet, you would like to be able to kill them without killing the sbt.
-Revolver lets you reStart application in a fork and return control over the sbt immediately.
-Then you can reStop it any time you want without killing sbt,
+• sbt-revolver - not every application is a Play application that you can easily terminate with Ctrl+D. Even some terminal applications refuse to exit after you send EOF.
+Yet, you would like to be able to kill them without killing sbt.
+Revolver lets you reStart the application in a fork and return control to sbt immediately.
+Then you can reStop it any time you want without killing sbt.

-• sbt-errors-summary - gather compilation errors by files,
+• sbt-errors-summary - gathers compilation errors by file.

 • sbt-bloop - if you want to use bloop for compilation.